-In Penang you can buy bus tickets from agents under the KOMTAR building that will take you all the way to Bangkok and usually consist of a minibus trip to Hat Yai bus station then transfer to a bus or minibus for the long leg to Bangkok.
+In Penang you can buy bus tickets from agents under the KOMTAR building, or online, that will take you all the way to Bangkok and usually consist of a minibus trip to Hat Yai bus station then transfer to a bus or minibus for the long leg to Bangkok.

-Tickets are currently cost RM115.
+Tickets currently cost RM120.
 This is slightly more expensive than the train which would be a much more scenic and relaxing way to travel.